rednafi/rednafi.com/content/go/strategy_pattern.md

 _Update: The original Go example used struct types rather than a function type to meet the `Formatter` interface requirements.
 In this particular case, the function type makes things simpler.
-However if your formatter needs to do multiple things, then a struct with multiple methods is probably going to be better._
+However if your strategy needs to do multiple things, then a struct with multiple methods is probably going to be better._

 [^1]: [Escaping the template pattern hellscape in Python](/python/escape_template_pattern/)